MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/hold-town-hall-using-yammer.md

 ![Image of event planning page in SharePoint](media/th13.png)

 Inform and prepare your audience for your event by creating a [SharePoint communications site](https://support.microsoft.com/en-us/office/plan-your-sharepoint-communication-site-35d9adfe-d5cc-462f-a63a-bae7f2529182)  using the [Events template](https://support.microsoft.com/en-us/office/use-the-sharepoint-event-planning-site-template-9464fe53-c85c-4e3b-94d9-0e70a45b08c6).
-Include instructions for attending as well as any other necessary top-of-mind items.
+Include instructions for attending and any other necessary top-of-mind items.

 **Promote in Outlook**